Tsukugi/Lilith/README.md

 const search: SearchResult = await loader.search("komi");

-// We get a book information, like title and chapters const book: SearchResult = await loader.getBook("480154");
+// We get a book information, like title and chapters const book: SearchResult = await loader.getBook(
+    "a96676e5-8ae2-425e-b549-7f15dd34a6d8",
+);

-// We get mainly the image URLs from a book const chapter: Chapter = await loader.getChapter("480154-1");
+// We get mainly the image URLs from a Chapter const chapter: Chapter = await loader.getChapter(
+    "940f02a3-c4dc-4cc2-9275-5906fcbdb453",
+);
 ```

 ## Repository specifics

 ### NHentai

 NHentai is protected with `Cloudflare` DDoS protection (Normally is this delay on the initial load while we see the message _"Making sure that the connection is secure"_).

 We need to already pass this challenge to start to make requests.